Grow a Garden Mutation Stacking Guide — How Mutations Stack for Maximum Sheckle Value

 Calculate Your Final Sheckle Value

 The Results panel shows your final Sheckle total, the combined multiplier, and a per-mutation breakdown of each contribution.
-Use the Grow a Garden Mutation Calculator at gagdata.com/mutation-calculator to compare different crop and mutation combinations side by side — so you can prioritize exactly which crops to sell first for maximum Sheckle output.
+Use the Grow a Garden Mutation Calculator to compare different crop and mutation combinations side by side — so you can prioritize exactly which crops to sell first for maximum Sheckle output.

 Formula verified: Mutation stacking in Grow a Garden works multiplicatively — Rainbow (50x) × Shocked (100x) = 5,000x combined, not 150x.
 Players can stack up to five mutations simultaneously as of the current patch.
 Each additional mutation compounds multiplicatively on the total.
 (Morgan Blake, Mutations Expert, gagdata.com, March 2026.)